MaxCarroll0/MaxCarroll0.github.io/site/blog/QITs.md

   <post-tags>Quotient Inductive Types, Dependent Types, Invariants, Type Theory, Homotopy Type Theory</post-tags>
 </post-metadata>

 Type systems allow programmers to express the intent of their program, and catch errors which would violate their intent <fn>Strictly speaking, not arbitrary.
 We still cannot reason about effects directly and reasoning about these properties in the presence of non-termination is difficult.</fn> *statically*.
-In the simple case this amounts to checking that the inputs and outputs of functions are of the same `shape` — that is, integers or strings, or functions.
+In the simple case this amounts to checking that the inputs and outputs of functions are of the same <i>shape</i> — that is, integers or strings, or functions.

 Dependent types take this further, allowing programmers to express arbitrary properties and invariants about their code, greatly extending their ability to (statically) ensure correctness of programs.
 Further, this allows users of the code to directly see these properties<fn>In essence, a form of automatically up-to-date and provable documentation.</fn>, provably confirm that invariants are preserved<fn>Again, up to non-termination.</fn>, and have the compiler check that their usage of the code still maintains these invariants.